ckeditor/ckeditor5/docs/builds/guides/frameworks/react.md

 ## Integrating CKEditor 5 built from source

-Integrating the rich text editor from source allows you to use the full power of {@link framework/guides/overview CKEditor 5 Framework}.
+Integrating the rich text editor from source allows you to use the full power of the {@link framework/guides/overview CKEditor 5 Framework}.

-This guide assumes that you are using [Create React App CLI](https://github.com/facebook/create-react-app) as your boilerplate and it goes through adjusting it to fit CKEditor 5 needs.
+This guide assumes that you are using the [Create React App CLI](https://github.com/facebook/create-react-app) as your boilerplate and it goes through adjusting it to fit CKEditor 5 needs.
 If you use your custom webpack setup, please read more about {@link builds/guides/integration/advanced-setup#scenario-2-building-from-source including CKEditor 5 built from source}.

 ### Using `create-react-app@3+`

 The configuration needs to be ejected to make it possible to customize the webpack configuration.
-In order to be able to build CKEditor 5 from source, you need to tell webpack how to handle CKEditor 5's SVG and CSS files (by adding loaders configuration).
-Additionally, you need to exclude the CKEditor 5 source from existing loaders.
+In order to be able to build CKEditor 5 from source, you need to tell the webpack how to handle CKEditor 5's SVG and CSS files (by adding loaders configuration).
+Additionally, you need to exclude the CKEditor 5 source from the existing loaders.

 <info-box>
   You can see all the changes described below in this example project: https://github.com/ckeditor/ckeditor5-react-example/commits/master.